GoogleChrome/developer.chrome.com/site/en/blog/extension-safety-hub/index.md

 <figure>
   {% Img src="image/wVNVUJS8Z8O04i1tJKSdsp6nkRQ2/gd6k7qB6YZNSiU6Bdc4l.png", alt="Two extensions that are no longer present in the Chrome Web Store show on the chrome://extensions page", width="800", height="537", class="screenshot" %}
   <figcaption>
-  Two extensions that are no longer present in the Chrome Web Store show on the chrome://extensions page
+  Two extensions that are no longer present in the Chrome Web Store show on the chrome://extensions page.
   </figcaption>
 </figure>